 An icon of the parrot world, macaws are bright-colored and loud.
 These intelligent birds require a great deal of social interaction to remain happy.
 They’re also the largest parrot species in the world, requiring ample space to move around.
-That’s topped off with complex personalities that will need training to keep in control.
+That’s topped off with complex personalities that need to be trained to keep under control.

 Macaws should have their cages cleaned once a week, with water and food changed daily.
 They should be fed a mix of pellets, fruits, nuts, veggies, seeds, and meats in their diet.
 The minimum cage size is 30 x 48 x 60 inches, but 5 x 6 x 3 feet or larger is better.
 Macaws should be bathed every 2-3 days, and they need a great deal of enrichment.
 Be sure to spend 8+ hours with your macaw daily, and keep its cage in a place that it can see you constantly.